-The Department of Criminal Justice & Criminology at UMass Lowell looks to the future by focusing on emerging issues confronting the criminal justice system including violence and victims, justice-involved mental health populations, police innovations, data-driven practice, and national security.
-The department is a leader in the use of innovative technologies, and offers cutting edge graduate programs both on campus and online.
+The School of Criminology and Justice Studies at UMass Lowell looks to the future by focusing on emerging issues confronting the criminal justice system including violence and victims, justice-involved mental health populations, police innovations, data-driven practice and national security.
+The school is a leader in the use of innovative technologies, and offers cutting edge graduate programs both on campus and online.

 Faculty Committed to Community and Students

-Most of all, the department is committed to its students and to providing them with academic excellence at both the undergraduate and graduate levels.
+Most of all, the school is committed to its students and to providing them with academic excellence at both the undergraduate and graduate levels.

 Applying Knowledge to Social Problems